czim/file-handling/README.md

 You may also opt to combine multiple strategies into one strategy class, if efficiency is important.
 You may use this approach to prevent opening/saving the same file more than once.

+### Handling URI content

+In previous versions, this package automatically retrieved content from raw string content with URIs to local or remote files.
+This has now been disabled by default to minimize security risks.

+For more information on this change, see [SECURITY](SECURITY.md) for more information.

 ## Configuration

 Configuration of file handling is set by injecting an associative array with a tree structure into the FileHandler.

 ## Contributing